davebenson/doom4-walkthrough/README.md

 You can jump directly to the nearest island, or jump down and make slightly easier jumps up the islands.
 (If you want armor, this is your second chance to get SECRET 6.4: you can see the suit of armor from above: climb the stairs and use some ledges to jump to it)  In either event, a Skull-Switch is at the top of the islands; pressing it, you'll see a gate lift on the lower level.
 Jump down there, killing The Possesseds flailing around.

 The green mist will teleport you to the next area;
-before doing that, head right to pick up supplies and SECRET 6.1: "Revenant Model, Astroguy".
+before doing that, head right to pick up supplies and SECRET 6.1, COLLECTIBLE 6.1: "Revenant Model, Astroguy".

 Head through the teleporter.